andriusstank/downhill/doc/docs/intro/part3.md

 First of all, it hasn't got
 pairs of vectors and gradients, such as `a da v dv`.
 Just `a v`.
 Full set of parameters was useful to explain the idea, but only `da` and `dv` are needed for backpropagation.
-That's much simpler.

 There's also a little problem with our `Expr` type.
-As we're going to convert it to a graph, we need a clear separation of nodes and edges.
+As we're going to convert it to a graph, we need a clear separation between nodes and edges.
 `Func` is definetely an edge. `Sum` itself is a node, but it contains a mixed bag of adjacent edges _and nodes_.
-We disallow this situation by splitting AST into terms and expressions:
+We disallow this situation of nodes adjacent to nodes by splitting AST into terms and expressions:

 ~~~ {.haskell}
 data Term a v where